ELDORADO CHEMICAL CO., INC.

 On related pages:

 Eldorado Chemical Co., Inc. was a former manufacturer of cleaning products from 1978 through 2007.
-The site is located northwest of the city of San Antonio in the suburb of Live Oak, Bexar County, Texas.
+The site is located northeast of the city of San Antonio in the suburb of Live Oak, Bexar County, Texas.
 The site consists of a ground water plume of chlorinated solvents originating from historical releases of chemicals used in the facility’s manufacturing operations.

 Soil and ground water are contaminated with chlorinated solvents including, tetrachloroethene, trichloroethene, dichloroethene and vinyl chloride.
 These contaminants were found within the alluvial ground water with the potential to release into the underlying Edwards Aquifer.